IVIosab/lec-fantasy-scraper/README.md

 * Change the matches links in main.py
 * Run the code via terminal by using the command: "python3 main.py"

-Now you are all set
-And the selenium will open a webdriver and starts scraping
+Now you are all set and the selenium will open a webdriver and starts scraping

 <!-- USAGE EXAMPLES -->
 ## Usage